ome/omero-guide-scripts/docs/extended_description.rst

 Columns of parent names
 -----------------------
-To clarify the provenance of objects listed in the csv, you can choose to export \
+To clarify the provenance of objects listed in the CSV, you can choose to export \
 additional columns for the name of the parent objects.

 Those columns are by default excluded from the Key-Value pairs using the import \